Demystifying the Ruby GC

 That strongly indicates you need more heaps.
 Try playing with RUBY_HEAP_MIN_SLOTS=$(( 408*1500 )) as imperfect as the setting is it still kind of works.

-David Butler over 10 years ago
+David Butler almost 11 years ago

 David Butler